Localized accumulation of infected fluid within the breast parenchyma

 O91.119 Abscess of breast associated with pregna...

-0.4–11% of cases of puerperal mastitis go on to abscess (most often due to inadequate therapy for mastitis).
+Up to 11% of cases of puerperal mastitis progress to abscess formation (most often due to inadequate therapy).

 Sign up for a 10-day FREE Trial now and receive full access to all content.